lawik/notes/Lively Membrane updates.md

 		- LiveView receives notifications but doesn't do anything with them
 		- All activities are delegated to a stub module to allow replacing ad hoc.
 		- Indicate update process somehow cleanly
+		- Build a module that can build the code from a series of function strings.
+Don't want code snippets to have to include the whole module.
+Map of function names to code and then prefix module name should be all the data structure needed.
+Keep the module data structure in the LV
+		- Code build-up